 Lisbon is a very small village located in the state of Ohio.
-With a population of 2,727 people and three constituent neighborhoods, Lisbon is the 370th largest community in Ohio.
-Lisbon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,640 people and three constituent neighborhoods, Lisbon is the 370th largest community in Ohio.
+Lisbon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lisbon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lisbon is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lisbon who work in office and administrative support (15.15%), sales jobs (11.60%), and food service (8.50%).
+Lisbon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lisbon is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Lisbon who work in sales jobs (10.02%), food service (9.40%), and management occupations (8.68%).

-Lisbon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Lisbon does not have a public transit system used by locals to get to and from work.

-The citizens of Lisbon are slightly less educated than the national average of 21.84% for the average city or town: 14.06% of adults in Lisbon have a bachelor's degree or advanced degree
+The percentage of adults in Lisbon with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.26% of adults in Lisbon have a bachelor's degree or advanced degree.

 The people who call Lisbon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lisbon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lisbon include Irish, English, Italian, and Scottish.
+Important ancestries of people in Lisbon include German, Irish, English, Italian, and French.

 The most common language spoken in Lisbon is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Polish.